King of Prussia

 San Jose, California

-One of the earliest shopping mall projects of Austrian architect Victor Gruen, VALLEY FAIR CENTER was built on a 41-acre tract, located 5.5 miles southwest of San Jose's Central Business District.
+One of the earliest shopping mall projects of Austrian architect Victor Gruen, VALLEY FAIR CENTER was built on a 41-acre tract, located 6 miles west of San Jose's Central Business District.
 Ground was broken for the first mall phase on July 20, 1955.
+The mall site was adjacent to an 8.8 mile stretch of the California Route 17 (San Jose-Los Gatos) Freeway.
+This thoroughfare would open to traffic on May 1, 1959.

-The open-air complex was developed by a joint venture of Macy's California and San Francisco's Capital Company.
+The open-air VALLEY FAIR was developed by a joint venture of Macy's California and San Francisco's Capital Company.
 While the inline store section was designed by Victor Gruen, its anchor department store was designed by San Francisco's John Savage Bolles.

 A 3-level (157,300 square foot) Macy's became the first operational VALLEY FAIR store on August 10, 1956.
 The grand opening was attended by Ernest L. Malloy (Macy's California president) and Harry McClelland (Capitol Company president).
 A ceremonial ribbon was cut by Joseph C. Kresse (Macy's Valley Fair manager) and Joan Beckett, "Miss California 1956."